tatuylonen/wiktextract/README.md

 * ``tags`` - optional list of qualifiers for the translations, e.g., gender
 * ``taxonomic`` - optional taxonomic name of an organism mentioned in the translation
 * ``word`` - the translation in the specified language (may be missing when ``note`` is present)

+### Etymologies

+Etymological information is stored under the ``etymology-text`` and ``etymology-templates`` keys in the word's data.
+When multiple parts-of-speech are listed under the same etymology, the same data is copied to each part-of-speech entry under that etymology.

+The ``etymology-text`` field contains the contents of the whole etymology section cleaned into human-readable text (i.e., templates have been expanded and HTML tags removed, among other things).

+The ``etymology-templates`` field contains a list of templates from the etymology section.
+Some common templates considered not relevant for etymological information have been removed (e.g., ``redlink category`` and ``isValidPageName``).
+The list also includes nested templates referenced from templates directly used in the etymology description.
+Each template in the list is a dictionary with the following
+keys:
+* ``name`` - name of the template
+* ``args`` - dictionary mapping argument names to their cleaned values.
+Positional arguments have keys that are numeric strings, starting with "1".
+* ``expansion`` - the (cleaned) text the template expands to.

 ### Linkages to other words